octorber123/YoloV4-predictive-object-search-robot/README.md

 If you are interested in a formal paper, please send me a request on this page.

 ## What is a predictive object search robot and why is it important?
-Ever been on the sofa and felt too comfy to get a cold soda from the fridge?
 Ever dreamt about a robot that could get you anything and do chores around the house?
 Well, look no further than the predictive object search robot!
-Its here to make your life lazier!
-I mean easier!
+Its here to make your life easier!

 #### Sounds good, what is it?